Loway/QueueMetricsHowTos/QueueMetricsInstall.md

     		# partition-name is the value of PARTITION in the Qloader's
     		# configuration file in that server.

+### 4.3 Include QueueMetrics dialplan in Asterisk

 Now, to enable QueueMetrics to place calls and log the agents on and off the queues you need to include the QueueMetrics dialplan in Asterisk.
-You can find it in _/usr/local/queuemetrics/qm-current/WEB-INF/mysql-utils/extensions-examples/extensions\_queuemetrics\_18.conf_.
+If you installed QueueMetrics with *yum*, you can find it in **/usr/local/queuemetrics/qm-current/WEB-INF/mysql-utils/extensions-examples/extensions\_queuemetrics\_18.con**.

-The last thing to do is to give QueueMetrics' configuration files the right permissions in order to edit them directly from the QueueMetrics web interface:

-    cd queuemetrics-path/WEB-INF
-    chmod a+w configuration.properties
-    chmod a+w tpf.properties
+Then open the Asterisk CLI and reload the dialplan:

+	Asterisk CLI> dialplan reload

-### 4.3 Does it work?
+### 4.4 Does it work?

 QueueMetrics has some test tools to check if all is running the right way and for troubleshooting.
 The System Diagnostic Tools page offers a number of tools that check database and AMI connections and more (see Troubleshooting).